coredns/coredns.io/content/blog/coredns-plugins.md

 ## How to Add the Handler to CoreDNS

 So, back in your setup function.
-You've just parsed the tokens and set up your middleware handler with all the proper configuration:
+You've just parsed the tokens and set up your plugin handler with all the proper configuration:

 ```go